[Last updated May 2021]

 Where do cell lines come from?

 One specific cell line called HEK-293 is widely used for vaccine development because it’s relatively easy to insert viral genes into the cells, which then produce large quantities of viral protein.
 The widely publicised Oxford University/AstraZeneca vaccine is being developed using HEK-293 cells, and several other manufacturers and research groups are using the same cell line.
+The same cells were employed in the testing of the Pfizer/BioNTech vaccine.
 The problem is that the cells were obtained from a human fetus (unborn baby) who was legally aborted in the Netherlands in 1973.
 Another manufacturer is developing a vaccine using a cell line PER.C6 which was also obtained from a fetus who was aborted in the 1980s.

 How should Christians who wish to show respect for all human life before and after birth respond to this?
-The Oxford University/AstraZeneca vaccine is currently undergoing clinical trials to test safety and efficacy and if they are successful the vaccine will be made widely available across the world.
 How do we balance the large numbers of lives that would be saved by an effective vaccine against ethical concerns about how it has been developed?

 Human volunteers and vaccine development